Motor Authority's Best Car To Buy 2021 is about to kick off

-The coronavirus pandemic has affected how we evaluate cars here at Motor Authority.
+The COVID-19 pandemic has affected how we evaluate cars here at Motor Authority.
 Our editors haven't boarded a plane to attend media drive programs since February.
 Without the track time and twisty roads those programs offer, we've relied on getting personal car loans to test them, with the exception of driving from our homes to a few socially distanced drive programs.

 Thankfully, the new-car releases haven't stopped coming from automakers.
 Plenty of new luxury and performance vehicles have hit the market in the past year.
 We've just had to figure out new ways to test them.